New England Women's Healthcare

 Ovarian cysts are common and often go away on their own.
-But, if you have an especially large cyst or one ruptures, you need treatment from the expert staff at New England Women’s Healthcare in Woburn, Massachusetts.
+But, if you have an especially large cyst or one ruptures, you need treatment from the expert staff at New England Women’s Healthcare in Woburn and Wilmington, Massachusetts.
 These cysts may be discovered during comprehensive gynecological exams and ultrasound.
 If a cyst is discovered, learn your treatment options.
 Call the office or schedule online to learn more.

 Your ovaries are two almond-sized organs that sit on either side of your uterus.
 They’re responsible for the development and release of eggs each month.
 Fluid-filled sacs may form on these organs.

 Several types of ovarian cysts can form.
 These include:

 - Follicle cysts

 In most cases, ovarian cysts don’t cause infertility, but if you have polycystic ovary syndrome, which is characterized by multiple small cysts and an imbalance of hormones, you can have trouble getting pregnant.

 What are the symptoms of an ovarian cyst?

 You may not even know you have an ovarian cyst unless one of the doctors at New England Women’s Healthcare discovers it during a routine gynecological exam.
 Most cysts don’t cause symptoms and go away on their own.

 - Pain during sex